unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/extensions/oauth.md

 # OAuth extension

-This extensions is a preview support of the OAuth v2.0 standard.
+This extensions is a **preview support** of the OAuth v2.0 standard.
+It has been developed based on an initial contribution by Ericsson Labs ([see original project here](http://labs.ericsson.com/apis/oauth2-framework)) and later enhanced to support the final 2.0 RFC thanks to another community contribution.

 This is intended to be used with primarily following use-cases in mind:
 - Create a protected resource
 - Create a authenticating server
 - Create a web client accessing protected resources